w3f/polkadot-wiki/docs/learn-treasury.md

 upper-right side of the interface.
 Complete the bounty title, the requested allocation (including curator's fee) and confirm the call.

 After this, a Council member will need to assist you to pass the bounty proposal for vote as a motion.
+You can contact the Council by joining the Direcion channel for [Polkadot](https://parity.link/polkadot-direction) or [Kusama](https://parity.link/kusama-direction) in Element or joining our [Kusama](https://parity.link/kusama-discord) or [Polkadot](https://parity.link/polkadot-discord) Discord servers and publishing a short description of your bounty with a link to one of the forums in the Direction channels for contextual information.

 A bounty can be cancelled by deleting the earmark for a specific treasury amount or be closed if the tasks have been completed.
 On the opposite side, the 90 days life of a bounty can be extended by